jnozzi/cocoadev.com/markdown/MacVirusPrevention.md

 I'm not talking about trojans - programs disguised as something else, but when run can do bad things to your system.
 I'm talking about the ones that can be activated automatically via email or web, or another method.

 I've thought hard about how one could download a program, and then execute it by email or web, and I really do not know of any way.
-It wouldn't be hard to automatically download something, but to then know where it launched would be impossible, even since General/JavaScript can't determine the user's name (users can change their download directory - not accessible via General/JavaScript, nor is their username).
+It wouldn't be hard to automatically download something, but to then know where it launched would be impossible, even since JavaScript can't determine the user's name (users can change their download directory - not accessible via JavaScript, nor is their username).

 Anyways, I'm just trying to see where people would exploit the OS, and I really can't see anything.
 I know there are tons of people out there who are trying to write a Mac virus, and if it was possible, it would have been done because everyone brags about how they're invulnerable.